Onomis2/Simple-Particle-Simulator/README.md

 ## Description:
 This is a simple particle simulator I made using the love2D game engine without using external any libraries or API's.
 I made this to learn more complex LUA coding and to have fun.

+This simulator can simulate some simple particles and their interactions like steam, sand, gas, fire and more.

 ## Instructions:

 1. Install love2d if it is not yet installed and make sure it is located somewhere where you can find it.